Some information for you to help you through your first year with your new puppy:

 Puppies can also get Giardia.
 This parasite is normally in the ground.
 Puppies raised in disinfected cages and concrete runs may not be exposed but puppies raised here on the real ground often are.
 This common parasite is sometimes difficult to diagnose.
 It would probably not be detected by a vet using the normal “floatation” method of fecal screening.
 The “Snap test” tells if the puppy has been exposed to Giardia.
-My puppies snap test may show that they have been exposed, but they should not be having symptoms.
+My puppies’ snap test may show that they have been exposed, but they should not be having symptoms.
 It can cause periodic diarrhea and loss of appetite; a puppy with severe giardia is likely to die if very young and left untreated for 3-4 days.
 You should have no worries about the giardia if you give the Panacur as directed that I send along with your new puppy for giardia prevention.
 If your puppy has a positive test, and your vet wants to increase and/or extend the dosage of Panacur.
 Follow his/her instructions.
 Some vets like to treat the puppy even if the puppy is asymptomatic.
 That is fine.
 The med will not hurt your puppy.

 Order a bottle of this to have on hand: Safeguard Dewormer 125mL (also called Panacur) and have it mailed to you.
 I know this med says it’s for goats but its the same med for dogs – just much easier to dose correctly in this liquid form!
 Worm your puppy (1ml per 5lbs) every 3 months at first, then 6 months x 3 days in a row for his/her life.
 This Safeguard/Panacur is also the med that I will be sending with you in your puppy kits to prevent giardia occurring in their first week with you.
 If your puppy continues to have “pudding-like stools after completion of what I have sent with you, continue with this medicine, (doubling the dose that I have sent) for another 4 to 5 days.
 This also prevents all worms except for tapeworm.